|

 to a basic minimum, steals his woman and finally humiliates him in front

+of the remains of his gang.
+Good old Valdez!
+He gets the girl, too.
 I asked Louis L'Amour why the West seemed full of tough men on both sides

+of the law.
 He pointed out that just to get to the western territories before the

 opening of the railroads meant months of travel.
 Most of the people who